dyozie/greenplum-for-kubernetes/doc/markdown/prepare-pks.md

 **Note:** The `pks` login cookie typically expires after a day or two.

-The <%=vars.product_name %> deployment process requires the ability to map the host system's `/sys/fs/cgroup` directory onto each container's `/sys/fs/cgroup`.
+The {{#include ./product_name.md}} deployment process requires the ability to map the host system's `/sys/fs/cgroup` directory onto each container's `/sys/fs/cgroup`.
 Ensure that no kernel security module (for example, AppArmor) uses a profile that disallows mounting `/sys/fs/cgroup`.

 To use pre-created disks with TKGI instead of (default) automatically-managed persistent volumes, follow the instructions in [(Optional) Preparing Pre-Created Disks](#pre_created_disks) before continuing with the procedure.

 **Note:** If any problems occur during deployment, retry deploying Greenplum by first removing the previous deployment.

-<%=vars.product_name %> requires the following recommended settings:
+{{#include ./product_name.md}} requires the following recommended settings:

 1. Ability to increase the open file limit on the TKGI cluster nodes